The Structure Transfer Machine Theory and Applications: Experiment

 In this section, we first present the details about how to implement our method with a deep learning pipeline.
-We then use the MNIST digit recognition experiments to show the superiority of our method.
+We then use the digit recognition (MNIST) and the natural object recognition (CIFAR) experiments to show the superiority of our method.
 We finally validate the effectiveness of our method with large-scale visual tasks including image classification and object tracking.